lmanul/whylinuxisbetter/_posts/search_software.md

 ---
 lang: en

+title: Need new software?
+Don't bother searching the web, Linux gets it for you.
 ---

-<h2>Need new software?
-Don't bother searching the web, Linux gets it for you.</h2>

 If you want to check out a new piece of software in Windows, you'll need to: